Community Action’s Response to the coronavirus (COVID-19)

-I submitted an Energy Assistance application, how can I know what the status is?
+I submitted a Utility Assistance application, how can I know what the status is?

-Energy Assistance applications take at least 15 businesses days to process.
+Utility Assistance applications take at least 20 businesses days to process.
 Once your application has been processed our team will inform your utility company of the payment and will either mail or email you your receipt.
 If there is a problem with your application we will reach out to you in order to correct any issues or collect any missing documentation.
-Remember that all utility companies in Washington County have stopped disconnections until further notice.

 Emergency Rent Assistance

 I am having trouble getting through by phone.
 What should I do?

 We begin accepting calls at 9 am and take calls until all appointments for that day are full.
 Call volume is high, please continue calling until you get through.
 If you are not able to get an appointment today, please call again at a later date.

 If I have already accessed Emergency Rent Assistance this year, can I request assistance again?

 Yes, while assistance is normally only available 1 time each year, you are able to access assistance again during this crisis even if you have already been helped.

 My landlord is not issuing 72 hour eviction notices, but I am behind in my rent.
 Can I get assistance without having a 72 hour notice?